insberr/SpiderBot-Code-old/README.md

 * [ ] Use JSDoc for making the documentation

 ## Done
+### v1.3.0
+* Made the bot status code less long
+* Added a command for user configuration
+* The info command now has more functionallity
+* Bug fixes and improvements

 ### v1.2.0
 * Removed unused code
 * Added config for the user